smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-fpga.md

 edgeapps/fpga-sample-app
 ```

-Copy the necessary `dpdk_19.11_new.patch` file into the directory.
-This patch is available as part of FlexRAN 20.02 release package.
-To obtain the FlexRAN patch allowing 5G functionality for BBDEV in DPDK, contact your Intel representative or visit the [Resource Design Center](https://cdrdv2.intel.com/v1/dl/getContent/615743).

 Build the image:

 `./build-image.sh`

-From the Edge Controller, deploy the application pod.
-The pod specification is located at `/fpga`:
+From the Edge Controlplane, deploy the application pod.
+The pod specification is located at `/opt/openness/edgenode/edgecontroller/fpga/fpga-sample-app.yaml`:

 ```
 kubectl create -f fpga-sample-app.yaml